developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 * The camera app is enabled on the device
 * The Keyguard screen is in "Swipe" mode
 * The camera icon is visible on the Keyguard screen
-* The Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag

 Unless **_all four_** of the above conditions are true, the value in this tag is ignored.